Leslie Caron - Lili and Gigi Grown Up

 Leslie Caron won a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her performance in an episode of Law & Order: Special Victims Unit, in 2006.

 Caron received her star on the Hollywood Walk of Fame in 2009, and gave up the inn in France that year.
-She wrote and published her autobiography Thank Heaven (2010) dedicated to her grown children, actress/artist and PR agency owner Jenny Wilhide and TV producer Christopher, and has said the experience of writing it was "cathartic".
-Below, Scott Feinberg interviewed octogenarian Leslie Caron about her life and career in 2013.
+She wrote and published her autobiography Thank Heaven (2010) dedicated to her grown children, actress/artist and PR agency owner Jenny Wilhide and TV producer Christopher, and has said the experience of writing it was “cathartic”.

 Leslie Caron lives in England so she can be closer to her children and grandchildren, and is still on friendly terms with ex-husband Peter Hall.
 Most recently she could be seen in the 2014 play Six Dance Lessons in Six Weeks in Laguna Beach, California, and on television as Countess Mavrodaki in the British series The Durrells in Corfu, directed by her son Christopher Hall.